-On October 5, 2012, ETP completed its merger with Sunoco.
-Under the terms of the merger agreement, Sunoco shareholders received 55 million ETP Common Units and a total of approximately \$2.6 billion in cash.
+On October 5, 2012, ETP completed its merger with Sunoco, Inc. Under the terms of the merger agreement, Sunoco, Inc. shareholders received 55 million ETP Common Units and a total of approximately \$2.6 billion in cash.

-Sunoco generates cash flow from a portfolio of retail outlets for the sale of gasoline and middle distillates in the east coast, midwest and southeast areas of the United States.
-Prior to October 5, 2012, Sunoco also owned a 2% general partner interest, 100% of the IDRs, and 32% of the outstanding common units of Sunoco Logistics.
-As discussed below, on October 5, 2012, Sunoco's interests in Sunoco Logistics were transferred to the Partnership.
+Sunoco, Inc. generates cash flow from a portfolio of retail outlets for the sale of gasoline and middle distillates in the east coast, midwest and southeast areas of the United States.
+Prior to October 5, 2012, Sunoco, Inc. also owned a 2% general partner interest, 100% of the IDRs, and 32% of the outstanding common units of Sunoco Logistics.
+As discussed below, on October 5, 2012, Sunoco, Inc.'s interests in Sunoco Logistics were transferred to the Partnership.

-Prior to the Sunoco Merger, on September 8, 2012, Sunoco completed the exit from its Northeast refining operations by contributing the refining assets at its Philadelphia refinery and various commercial contracts to PES, a joint venture with The Carlyle Group.
-Sunoco also permanently idled the main refining processing units at its Marcus Hook refinery in June 2012.
-The Marcus Hook facility continued to support operations at the Philadelphia refinery prior to commencement of the PES joint venture.
+Prior to the Sunoco Merger, on September 8, 2012, Sunoco, Inc. completed the exit from its Northeast refining operations by contributing the refining assets at its Philadelphia refinery and various commercial contracts to PES, a joint venture with The Carlyle Group.
+Sunoco, Inc. also permanently idled the main refining processing units at its Marcus Hook refinery in June 2012.
+The Marcus Hook Industrial Complex continued to support operations at the Philadelphia refinery prior to commencement of the PES joint venture.
 Under the terms of the joint venture agreement, The Carlyle Group contributed cash in exchange for a 67% controlling interest in PES.
-In exchange for contributing its Philadelphia refinery assets and various commercial contracts to the joint venture, Sunoco retained an approximate 33% non-operating noncontrolling interest.
-The fair value of Sunoco's retained interest in PES, which was \$75 million on the date on which the joint venture was formed, was determined based on the equity contributions of The Carlyle Group.
-Sunoco has indemnified PES for environmental liabilities related to the Philadelphia refinery that arose from the operation of such assets prior the formation of the joint venture.
-The Carlyle Group will oversee day-to-day operations of PES and the refinery.
-JPMorgan Chase will provide working capital financing to PES in the form of an asset-backed loan, supply crude oil and other feedstocks to the refinery at the time of processing and purchase certain blendstocks and all finished refined products as they are processed.
-Sunoco entered into a supply contract for gasoline and diesel produced at the refinery for its retail marketing business.
+In exchange for contributing its Philadelphia refinery assets and various commercial contracts to the joint venture, Sunoco, Inc. retained an approximate 33% non-operating noncontrolling interest.
+The fair value of Sunoco, Inc.'s retained interest in PES, which was \$75 million on the date on which the joint venture was formed, was determined based on the equity contributions of The Carlyle Group will oversee day-to-day operations of PES and the refinery.
+JPMorgan Chase provides working capital financing to PES in the form of an asset-backed loan, supply crude oil and other feedstocks to the refinery at the time of processing and purchase certain blendstocks and all finished refined products as they are processed.
+Sunoco, Inc. entered into a supply contract for gasoline and diesel produced at the refinery for its retail marketing business.

 ETP incurred merger related costs related to the Sunoco Merger of \$28 million during the year ended December 31, 2012.
-Sunoco's revenue included in our consolidated statement of operations was approximately \$5.93 billion during October through December 2012.
-Sunoco's net loss included in our consolidated statement of operations was approximately \$14 million during October through December 2012.
+Sunoco, Inc.'s revenue included in our consolidated statement of operations was approximately \$5.93 billion during October through December 2012.
+Sunoco, Inc.'s net loss included in our consolidated statement of operations was approximately \$14 million during October through December 2012.
 Sunoco Logistics' revenue included in our consolidated statement of operations was approximately \$3.11 billion during October through December 2012.
-Sunoco Logistics' net income included in our consolidated statement of operations was approximately \$3.11 billion during October through December 2012.
 Sunoco Logistics' net income included in our consolidated statement of operations was approximately \$145 million during October through December 2012.

-Holdco Transaction
+ETP Holdco Transaction